img

 1. Control Plane

-A control plane is automatically established and set up when you create an AKS cluster.
-Azure resource is in charge of this control plane, which is hidden from the user.
-Only the nodes that are a part of the AKS cluster have costs; the control plane does not.
+When you create an AKS cluster, a control plane is automatically established and set up.
+Azure is in charge of this control plane, which is hidden from the user.
+Only the nodes in the AKS cluster have costs; the control plane does not.
 It offers essential Kubernetes services and container-based application orchestration.

 AKS offers a single-tenant control plane with a dedicated API server, scheduler, etc. The user determines the size and number of the nodes, and Azure configures the secure communication between the control plane and the nodes.
 Users can communicate with the control plane using the Kubernetes dashboard or Kubernetes APIs like kubectl.